Dante83/A-Starry-Sky/README.md

 </a-scene>
 ```

-Another cool feature that may prove useful, is that we can speed up time in our universe using the `timeMultiplier` property in the sky-time `attribute`.
+Another cool feature that may prove useful, is that we can speed up time in our universe using the `timeMultiplier` property in the `sky-time` attribute.
 Note that even though we are *speeding* up time, the effects like star twinkling will be unchanged by this attribute.
 It only impacts the positions of heavenly bodies, namely the sun, the moon and the stars.

 **Time goes 8 times as fast!**
 ```html